Serving all people by providing personalized health and wellness through exemplary care, education and research.

 AMLODIPINE (am LOE di peen) is a calcium-channel blocker.
 It affects the amount of calcium found in your heart and muscle cells.
 This relaxes your blood vessels, which can reduce the amount of work the heart has to do.
 This medicine is used to lower high blood pressure.
 It is also used to prevent chest pain.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take the tablets with or without food.
-Do not change the amount of grapefruit juice you drink from day to day while taking this drug, or avoid grapefruit juice altogether.
 Take your medicine at regular intervals.
 Do not take more medicine than directed.